greninger-lab/revica-strm/README.md

 3. run REVICA and point it to your sample sheet:

     ```bash
-    nextflow run greninger-lab/REVICA-STRM -r main -latest --input sras_to_run.csv --output example_output -profile docker --db assets/flu.fasta
+    nextflow run greninger-lab/revica-strm -r main -latest --input sras_to_run.csv --output example_output -profile docker --db assets/flu.fasta
     ```

->[!Note]
->This repo includes a python script `bin/pull_sra.py` to download FASTQ files for SRA project numbers specified in a CSV spreadsheet, and create an associated REVICA spreadsheet.
->
->To use it, download SRA toolkit, add it to $PATH, and populate a csv file with SRAs in the format according to `assets/example_sras.csv`
->
->then run `python3 pull_sra.py <sra csv> <name for REVICA samplesheet>`

 ### Removing host (human) reads
-Inputs to REVICA-STRM can optionally be filtered with Kraken2 and a user-supplied Kraken2 database.
+Inputs to revica-strm can optionally be filtered with Kraken2 and a user-supplied Kraken2 database.
 This database should be comprised of host/contaminant genomes desired to be removed from downstream analysis.

-To use this, run REVICA-STRM with the `--run-kraken2` and `--kraken2_variants_host_filter` commands, and point the `--kraken2_db` argument to your kraken2 database.
+To use this, run revica-strm with the `--run-kraken2` and `--kraken2_variants_host_filter` commands, and point the `--kraken2_db` argument to your kraken2 database.

 >[!NOTE]
 >To create a database we recommend for removal of human reads, see [these instructions](making_kraken2_human_db.md).